Plan for call admission control in Skype for Business Server 2015

 In addition to voice calls, it can be applied to other traffic, such as video calls and audio/video conferencing sessions.

 Provides the flexibility to enable representation of various kinds of network topologies.
-For examples, see Components and topologies for CAC in Lync Server 2013.

 If a new voice or video session exceeds the bandwidth limits that you have set on a WAN link, the session is either blocked or (for phone calls only) rerouted to the PSTN.